-Internal diameter of vacuum hose 30-35mm Extraction goes to numatic exttaction system (appears to be part of a Techsoft extraction system for the machine)
+A vacuum attachment for the Roland MDX-540 CNC router The Internal diameter of the vacuum hose is approx 30-35mm Extraction goes to numatic exttaction system (appears to be part of a Techsoft extraction system for the machine)

 A protective bumper designed for the Fossil Q Explorist and 3D printed in PLA.
 The aim of the design has been to solve the problem that can occur where the screen or tempered glass screen covers get chipped and cracked very easily when wearing the watch.
 The design has been through a variety of iterations which have improved the usability, the aesthetics and ease of printing.